 The Company acquired AS Spacecom (Spacecom) which has a wholly-owned subsidiary Skinest Veeremi AS (Skinest Veeremi) and AS Intopex Trans (Intopex, and together with Spacecom, the Estonian Subsidiaries), companies organised and existing under Estonian law, in December 2008 from entities under common control with the Company.
 Under the predecessor basis of accounting, the Estonian Subsidiaries have been treated as consolidated subsidiaries for each of the years ended 31 December 2008 and 2007 and each of the six-month periods ended 30 June 2009 and 2008.

-Consequently the comparative period financial information as at and for the six months ended 30 June 2008 and as at and for the year ended 31 December 2007 included in the Consolidated Financial Statements included in this Prospectus have been adjusted (from the Group's previously published financial statements for such periods) to reflect the transfer of, and consolidation of, the Estonian Subsidiaries.
-This comparative information is unaudited, but, in the case of the information as at and for the year ended 31 December 2007, is derived from the audited Consolidated Financials Statements as at and for the year ended 31 December 2007 as adjusted to reflect the transfer of the Estonian Subsidiaries on the predecessor basis of accounting.
+Consequently the comparative period financial information as at and for the six months ended 30 June 2008 and as at and for the year ended 31 December 2007 included in the Consolidated Financial Statements included in this Offering Memorandum have been adjusted (from the Group's previously published financial statements for such information is unaudited, but, in the case of the information as at and for the year ended 31 December 2007, is derived from the audited Consolidated Financials Statements as at and for the year ended 31 December 2007 as adjusted to reflect the transfer of the Estonian Subsidiaries on the predecessor basis of accounting.

-The Consolidated Financial Statements as at and for the years ended 31 December 2007 and 2006, incorporated by reference in this Prospectus have not been adjusted to reflect the transfer and consolidation of the Estonian Subsidiaries.
+The Consolidated Financial Statements as at and for the years ended 31 December 2007 and 2006, incorporated by reference in this Offering Memorandum have not been adjusted to reflect the transfer and consolidation of the Estonian Subsidiaries.